brunoparga/mips-intro/docs/chapter-07/chapter-07-10.md

 Adding
  a 0 to the end of an integer written in base sixteen multiplies the integer by sixteen.
-To multiply an integer by sixteenN, add N zeros on the right:
+To multiply an integer by sixteen<sup>N</sup>, add N zeros on the right:

 ```
 8B3 × 103 = 8B3000      (Here 10 means sixteen.)